""

 1

 Topics courses.
-Students should see the SLA Minor Advisor for approval of topics appropriate for the minor.
+Students should see the Second Language Acquisition doctoral minor advisor for approval of topics appropriate for the minor.

 2

-Courses must be taken for a total of 3 credits, in one or multiple enrollments.
+Courses must be taken for a total of three credits, in one or multiple enrollments.

 3